zellwk/zl-fetch/README.md

 ## Supported response types

-zlFetch supports only `json` and `text` response types.
-More response types can be supported.
-If you run into an error with a response type, file an issue and I'll work on it asap.
+zlFetch supports only `json` and `text` response types for now.
+If you run into an error with a response type, file an issue and I'll support it asap.